-to fight climate change, regenerate biodiversity and save our habitat.
+to fight climate change, regenerate biodiversity and save our home planet.

 V1.0.2.
 This is JEDI's blueprint to fast-track climate change action beyond the missed targets.
-While a Climate Action Network exists, with primary activities aimed at awareness, advocacy and policies, we need urgent focus on actual solutions.
+While a Climate Action Network exists, with primary activities aimed at awareness, advocacy and policies, we need urgent focus on the implementation of actual solutions.
 This proposal shows how.

 Abstract: Effective solutions to the climate crisis are applied by an organized collaborative network of worldwide technical solution providers and country implementation actors.
 The transnational network is global, the approach on the ground is local, inclusive of social welfare and biodiversity.
-The network requires a dependable backbone structure and strong lead actors.
+The network requires strong lead actors and a dependable backbone structure.

-Manmade planetary climate change and the loss of crucial biodiversity are facts.
+Manmade planetary climate change, global heating, and the loss of crucial biodiversity are facts.
 Countries, politicians, and large corporations provide insufficient results to counteract climate change.
 Society is locked in dysfunctional conventions.
 Set targets are not being met.
-Atmospheric CO2 concentration keeps rising, with newest record above 400 ppm.
+Atmospheric CO₂ concentration keeps rising, with newest record above 400 ppm.

 Valuable initiatives and movements are active worldwide.
 Their effective scopes vary from global reach with broad focus, to local reach with specific focus.
 Awareness building, advocacy and policy changes are absolutely required, but are not sufficient to effectively win the climate fight.

 What's next, once awareness, advocacy and policies improve?

 No. Climate scientists study the climate and report their findings.
 They point out what is happening, where, how fast, and even tell us what needs to be done.
 But a climate scientist does not know how to install your new solar powered hydrogen fuel cell.